Skip to main content

 Read the full analysis

-More analysis View all Sudan analysis Food security
+More analysis reports View all Sudan food security analysis reports Monthly analysis

 Food Security Outlook Update Sudan December 2025 - May 2026